gpicron/ssb-archive/README.md

 # 5. Potential extensions

+## 5.1 ssb-bipf2 as a general network and ondisk storage
 1. The ssb-archive feature is driven by the feed owner's client application.
    This means that users replicating that feed and using a client application that supports the ssb-archive feature will only benefit from its features if